-- Add a Pinterest tag to measure the actions that users take after coming across the promoted pins.
+- Add a Pinterest tag to measure users’ actions after coming across the promoted pins.

 - Lastly, use the rich pin for products, articles, and apps.
 This will help generate more information on the pins when a user pins from your site.